Silanael/sart/README.md

 --debug          |     | Display extensive debugging info.
 --debug-stderr   |     | Display extensive debugging info in STDERR.
 Use to monitor while piping.
 --stderr         |     | Display info and warning messages in STDERR.
 Same as --msg-out stderr, but sets the LogLevel to >= MSG.
---msg-out        |     | Set destination for info-messages.
-Flags: stdout,stderr,none
---err-out        |     | Set destination for error-messages.
-Flags: stdout,stderr,none
---no-ansi        |     | Don't use ANSI codes in output.
+--msg-out        |     | Set destinations for info-messages.
+FLAGS: stdout, stderr, none --err-out        |     | Set destinations for error-messages.
+FLAGS: stdout, stderr, none --no-ansi        |     | Don't use ANSI codes in output.
 --all            | -a  | Display all entries (moved, orphaned etc.).
 For now, for LIST command only.
 --recursive      | -r  | Do a recursive listing (drive listings are by default).